-The COVID-19 outbreak has undeniably changed the UK recruitment sector.
-But how much of this upheaval is long-term?
-And what can recruiters do to survive?
+The COVID-19 outbreak undeniably changed the UK recruitment sector.
+But how much of the upheaval is long-term?
+And what can recruiters do to continue to survive?

-We take a look at the changes on the horizon for UK recruitment and how we need to adapt.
+We take a look at the changes that impacted UK recruitment and how we need to continue to adapt.

 What was the Situation for UK Recruitment then?

-Official figures don’t yet reflect the effect of coronavirus on employment numbers, which remain stable so far.
-However, the number of workers claiming unemployment benefits has rocketed to an all-time high, predicting a major upswing in unemployment over the next year or so.
+During the worse of COVID-19 official figures showed the number of workers claiming unemployment benefits rocketed to an all-time high, predicting a major upswing in unemployment over the coming years.

 As a result, UK recruitment saw its biggest decline since the 2009 economic crash.
 Some recruitment sectors were hit harder than others, with jobs in hospitality and recruitment suffering, however workers in healthcare, pharmaceuticals, and life sciences were in more demand than ever.
 Roles that can be carried out remotely, like software and marketing jobs, are also less likely to be affected.